 How to Use AI Coding Agents Effectively

-Planning, execution, and verification are fundamentally different activities and they need to happen separately.
+Planning, execution, review, and verification are different activities.
+They need to happen separately.
 People conflate them.
 They ask the agent to plan and build at the same time, and the result is worse plans AND worse code.
 Most coding agents have a planning or read-only mode that analyzes your codebase and proposes a strategy without writing anything.
 Use it.
 If yours doesn’t, just tell the agent: “analyze this codebase and propose a plan.
 Do not write any code.”

 Planning

-Front-load context.
-Before the agent writes anything, have it read the README, understand the test framework, confirm it can reproduce the problem.
+Front-load concrete context.
+Before the agent writes anything, have it read the README, nearby code, existing tests, sibling implementations, and any relevant repo examples.
+Confirm it can reproduce the problem locally.
 Lead with constraints and context, not implementation details.

 Execution